foerstj/wowh/README.md

 - Replaced self-implemented "More..." buttons in conversations with standard ones
 - Fixed north vector
 - Converted to node_mesh_index

+## What I did (revisit)

+Building on the remaster, for the revisited version I did the following changes:
+- Translate texts to English, and add an optional German re-translation file (basically the original texts but I allowed myself to fix some typos)
+- Make PWL triggers multiplayer-only
+- Fix some annoying cam-blocking nodes

 ## How to build